mohamuhsin/bamzee-requisition-system/README.md

 3. MongoDB - For database management.
 4. CSS - For styling the application.
 5. Next.js - For building full stack applications.

+For any inquiries feel free to contact me at moha@iventics.com